 Kendall-Tamiami Executive serves the needs of the aviation system by relieving Miami International of business aircraft and all facets of general aviation.
 There are three Part 141 training schools at the airport and a number of other non-141 flight training providers.
-Thirty-five to forty based aircraft are dedicated to flight training, and there are at least 35 instructors employed by flight schools at the airport.
-Complimenting the flight training is the on-site presence of Miami Dade College's Eig-Watson School of Aviation with both classroom and large flight simulation lab.
+Approximately sixty five based aircraft are dedicated to flight training.
+Complimenting the flight training is the on-site presence of Miami Dade College's Eig-Watson School of Aviation with both classroom and large flight simulation lab and flight training programs available on airport.
 The airport also supports flight training from other airports.
 Although there are no military units based at the airport, limited transient military activities do take place at Kendall-Tamiami Executive.
-Military helicopter and King Air operations amount to less than one percent, or 200 total operations, of the airport's activity.
+Military helicopter and aircraft operations amount to about 60 total operations at the airport.

 Many repeat businesses are known transient users at the airport.
-Of the estimated 80,000 to 90,000 annual transient business operations, between 15,000 and 20,000 operations are related to corporate business and charter jets.
+Of the estimated 85,000 to 95,000 annual transient business operations, between 20,000 and 25,000 operations are related to corporate business and charter jets.
 Several businesses in the community also rely on the airport.
-Calendar year 2005 Air Traffic Control Tower statistics reflect that 52% of all aircraft movements are itinerant operations.
+Calendar year 2007 operations statistics reflect that about 48% of all aircraft movements are itinerant operations.